Services & Approaches

 Integrative psychotherapy

-No single therapy can treat every individual or family in every situation.
+No single modality can treat every individual or family in every situation.
 People don’t fit neatly into books or single theories.
 Therapy should be tailored to individual needs and personal stories.
 Integrative Psychotherapy considers individual difficulties, goals, expectations and motivations.

 Part of the process will be you and your therapist coming up with an assessment of your needs together.
 Developing a shared and thorough understanding of your difficulties and what led to them may be what you need most at this time.
 Perhaps you also need to develop strategies to reduce self-destructive behaviours, or nightmares.